-No doubt about it – moving is a hassle, whether it's across town or across the country.
-But any relocation process can be improved by prioritizing needs and working through each step until you've accomplished your goal.
+Moving is a hassle, whether it's across town or across the country.
+But the process can be improved by prioritizing needs and working through each step until you've accomplished your goal.
 No matter where your move takes you, Edward Jones is here to help.
 Contact your financial advisor today for additional insights and helpful tools to make sure you remain on track toward your financial goals.

 Unless you're moving a short distance, you'll need a new doctor or dentist and, if changing states, will have to get a new driver's license and vehicle registration.

 If you need to open a new bank account, make sure you transfer any funds from your old bank and close that account.
-Since your earnings might be different, you should update your monthly budget or create a new one.
+Since your earnings might be changing, you should update your monthly budget or create a new one.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.